Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-create-simulated-device-x509.md

     test-docs-hub.azure-devices.net, deviceId: test-docs-cert-device
     ```

-7. No portal, navegue até o Hub IoT vinculado ao serviço de provisionamento e clique na guia **dispositivos IOT** .
-No provisionamento bem-sucedido do dispositivo X. 509 simulado para o Hub, sua ID de dispositivo aparecerá na folha **dispositivos IOT** , com *status* como **habilitado**.
+7. In the portal, navigate to the IoT hub linked to your provisioning service and click the **IoT Devices** tab.
+On successful provisioning of the simulated X.509 device to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Poderá ter de clicar no botão **Atualizar** na parte superior.

     ![O dispositivo é registado no hub IoT](./media/quick-create-simulated-device/hub-registration.png)